fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 #### Machine Spec

-Machine's spec is going to be improved to allow 3rd party to extend the semantic of the new Machine's `Ready` condition as well to stardardize the concept of Machine's `Availability`.
+Machine's spec is going to be improved to allow 3rd party to extend the semantic of the new Machine's `Ready` condition as well to standardize the concept of Machine's `Availability`.

 Below you can find the relevant fields in Machine Status v1beta2, after v1beta1 removal (end state);
 After golang types, you can find a summary table that also shows how changes will be rolled out according to K8s deprecation rules.